Continuum Mapping :: Corporate Team Development

 Using metaphor cards

 - Ask people to gather at the table with the cards.
-They will choose 1 card that they like, place a piece of masking tape on the back of the card and write their name on the tape.
+They will choose 1 card they like, place a piece of masking tape on the back of the card and write their name on the tape.

 Using index cards